Constitution of North Carolina: Constitution of 1776

-Although the constitution affirmed the separation of power between the three branches of government, the General Assembly held the true power.
-Until 1836, the General Assembly members were the only state officials who were elected by the people.
-The General Assembly picked Judges, the Governor and the members in the Council of State.
 Judges had life terms and governors had a one-year term.
 The Governor had little power and in many cases needed the consent of the Council of State to exercise the power that the office did hold.
-The Governor was also held to strict term limits; a person could only hold the office three terms in every six years.
+More importantly, the constitution featured a weak executive branch, with most of the power going to the legislature.
+The governor, the first being Richard Caswell (who was the president of the Fifth North Carolina Provincial Congress), would be voted in by a legislature, not the people, and would serve a one year term, renewable up to three consecutive terms, with limited powers and no power to veto.
+This highlights a change in power, shifting from the governor to the lower assembly.
 The constitution established a judicial branch, but did not well define this branch's structure.
 The constitution also lacked a system of local government.
 Universal suffrage was not an element of this constitution.
 Only landowners could vote for Senators until 1857.
 To hold state office required land ownership until 1868.